valoriss/accessnow-tech-exam/README.md

 npm start
 ```
 *If you don't kill the port processes, then you will have to individually start and kill process to run this web app locally.
+*I made it easy to kill the ports, run the following command: `npm stop`

+After first launch you can run `npm start` from the root folder to launch everything.

 ## Places
 You can input your own location search values in the "Find Location" input field.
 This field is populated by default.